-- (b) The office of a member of the Committee shall become vacant if any circumstances arise that, if the person were not a member of the Committee, the person would not qualify for membership thereof. - (c) A member of the Committee may abstain or be challenged in the same circumstances as a judge of the Superior Courts. - (d) Where a member of the Committee abstains or is challenged, in the case of the Chief Justice he shall be substituted by a judge who shall be the next most senior judge in office, in the case of the Attorney General he shall be substituted by the next most senior advocate according to office in the Office of the Attorney General, in the case of the Auditor General he shall be substituted by the next most senior officer according to office in the National Audit Office, in the case of the Commissioner for Administrative Investigations he shall be substituted by the next most senior officer according to office in the Office of the Ombudsman and in the case of the President of the Chamber of Advocates he shall be replaced by the next most senior advocate according to office in the committee of the Chamber of Advocates.
+- (b) The office of a member of the Committee shall become vacant if any circumstances arise that, if the person were not a member of the Committee, the person would not qualify for membership thereof. - (c) A member of the Committee may abstain or be challenged in the same circumstances as a judge of the Superior Courts. - (d) Where a member of the Committee abstains or is challenged, in the case of the Chief Justice he shall be substituted by a judge who shall be the next most senior judge in office, in the case of the Auditor General he shall be substituted by the next most senior officer according to office in the National Audit Office, in the case of the Commissioner for Administrative Investigations he shall be substituted by the next most senior officer according to the Office of the Ombudsman and in the case of the President of the Chamber of Advocates he shall be replaced by the next most senior advocate according to office in the committee of the Chamber of Advocates. - (4) In the exercise of their functions the members of the

-- (4) In the exercise of their functions the members of the Committee shall act on their individual judgement and shall not be subject to the direction or control of any person or authority. - (5) There shall be a Secretary to the Committee who shall be appointed by the Minister responsible for justice. - (6) The functions of the Committee shall be: - (a) to receive and examine expressions of interest from persons interested in being appointed to the office of judge of the Superior Courts (other than the office of Chief Justice) or of magistrate of the Inferior Courts, except from persons to whom paragraph (e) applies; - (b) to keep a permanent register of expressions of interest mentioned in paragraph (a) and to the acts relative thereto, which register shall be kept secret and shall be accessible only to the members of the Committee, to the Prime Minister and to the Minister responsible for justice; - (c) to conduct interviews and evaluations of candidates for the above-mentioned offices in such manner as it deems appropriate and for this purpose to request information from any public authority as it considers to be reasonably required; - (d) to give advice to the Prime Minister through the Minister responsible for justice about its evaluation on the eligibility and merit of the candidates for appointment to the above-mentioned offices; - (e) when requested by the Prime Minister, to give advice on the eligibility and merit of persons who already occupy the offices of Attorney General, Auditor General, Commissioner for Administrative Investigations (Ombudsman) or of magistrate of the Inferior Courts to be appointed to an office in the judiciary; - (f) to give advice on appointment to any other judicial office or office in the courts as the Minister responsible for justice may from time to time request:
+Committee shall act on their individual judgement and shall not be subject to the direction or control of any person or authority.

+- (5) There shall be a Secretary to the Committee who shall be appointed by the Minister responsible for justice. - (6) The functions of the Committee shall be: - (a) to receive and examine expressions of interest from persons interested in being appointed to the office of judge of the Superior Courts (other than the office of Chief Justice) or of magistrate of the Inferior Courts, except from persons to whom paragraph (e) applies; - (b) to keep a permanent register of expressions of interest mentioned in paragraph (a) and to the acts relative thereto, which register shall be kept secret and shall be accessible only to the members of the Committee, and the President of Malta: - (c) to conduct interviews and evaluations of candidates for the above-mentioned offices in such manner as it deems appropriate and for this purpose to request information from any public authority as it considers to be reasonably required; - (d) when a vacancy in the office of judge or magistrate occurs, the Committee shall send to the President, through the Secretary, the names of three candidates that the Committee considers to be most suitable along with a detailed report on the suitability and merit of these three candidates who, in the opinion of the Committee, are deemed to be the most suitable for the appointment of these offices: